US Drug Test Centers Blog

 Who Needs a DER?

-If your company is covered by the Department of Transportation (DOT) and you have safety-sensitive employees, then you must have one or more DERs.
-This is a requirement of the Department of Transportation (DOT).
+For businesses regulated by the Department of Transportation (DOT) and employing workers in safety-critical positions, it's mandatory to have at least one or more DERs.
+This mandate comes from the Department of Transportation (DOT).

 Can’t I Just Outsource This Job?